arkea-tech/DEV_area_2019/README.md

 You may be capable of running the project with versions older than the one listed above.
 Just try and see :)

-You might need to enable and start Docker on your machine.
+You may need to enable and start Docker on your machine.
 To do so, run the following commands:

 `sudo systemctl enable docker`